 You look at the two sentences again and ask, ‘Why is the word drink at the end of the sentence?’

 And there you have it, you have just assimilated (but not studied) your first grammar rule in Turkish.
+And you have just discovered that there’s another way to learn grammar, apart from boring grammar lessons.

 The standard sequence of words in a simple Turkish sentence is: